Date of Degree

 The aim of this dissertation research is to investigate the possible role of tau in neuronal signaling, using tau-expressing and tau-depleted cell lines.
 Here, we provide evidence that during growth factor stimulation of neuronal cells, tau functions in advance of the neurite elongation stage.
 Tau is required for neurite initiation in a manner that does not require its microtubule binding function, and in addition, tau potentiates AP-1 transcription factor activation in response to nerve growth factor (NGF).
 The effect of tau on AP-1 activation is mediated through the enhanced activation of extracellular signal-regulated kinase (ERK), in response to both NGF and epidermal growth factor (EGF).
 We show that phosphorylation of tau at Thr231 also occurs in response to NGF and is required for tau to impact on ERK signaling, whereas the ability of tau to bind to microtubules is not required.
 Together, these findings indicate a new functional role for tau in neuronal signal transduction and have implications for tau function during early brain development and in neurodegenerative disease.

 Alzheimer's disease, ERK signaling, growth factor, PC12, phosphorylation, tau

 Copyright 2010 Chad Jeremy Leugers

 Leugers, Chad Jeremy.
-"Modulation of growth factor-induced ERK signaling by the microtubule associated protein tau." dissertation, University of Iowa, 2010.
+"Modulation of growth factor-induced ERK signaling by the microtubule associated protein tau."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.